Mittenwald Railway: Route

 The construction of the tunnels in the Martinswand was particularly difficult and a 17 km long high voltage line had to be built from Innsbruck just for the operation of the machinery.
 Diesel locomotives brought the rock to dumps.
 The ingress of water stopped the construction work on the western side of the tunnels and an electric pumping plant had to be installed.
 The barracks on the eastern side had to be built far below the steep edge due to the lack of space.
 A funicular railway had to be built to transport workers and materials from the Inn to the site.

 The smallest radius of curvature of the Mittenwald Railway is 200 m.
 The maximum gradient of 3.8 percent is significantly greater than the 3.1 percent of the Arlberg Railway, or the 2.6 percent of the Brenner Railway.

 At Innsbruck West station the line branches off from the Arlberg Railway and reaches in Hötting its lowest point of 580 m above sea level.
 Its highest point on the Seefeld saddle is at 1,184 m above sea level.
 This difference in altitude is achieved over 19.2 km of line.
 After this the line descends at up to 3.0 percent to Garmisch-Partenkirchen, where it connects to the line via Murnau and Weilheim to Munich and to the Außerfern Railway via Reutte to Kempten.

 Operations

 Trains

 The Mittenwald railway mainly serves regional and tourist traffic; international long-distance traffic usually uses the Munich–Innsbruck route via Rosenheim and Kufstein (Munich–Rosenheim, Rosenheim–Kufstein and Lower Inn Valley lines).
-Since the start of the winter timetable in 2010 one or two pairs of Intercity-Express services have operated daily from Berlin via Munich to Innsbruck over the Mittenwald Railway with intermediate stops at Mittenwald and Seefeld.
+Since the start of the winter timetable in 2010 until 2025, one or two pairs of Intercity-Express services operated daily from Berlin via Munich to Innsbruck over the Mittenwald Railway with intermediate stops at Mittenwald and Seefeld.
 As a result, Seefeld became the highest Intercity-Express stop in Europe.
 Regionalbahn services operate hourly on the German side, running from Mittenwald to Garmisch-Partenkirchen and on to Munich.
 Half of these Regionalbahn operate between Innsbruck and Munich via Mittenwald; these services are branded as REX in Austria.
 On the Austrian side line S5 of Tyrol S-Bahn runs from the border at Scharnitz via Seefeld to Innsbruck every hour.